PrismarineJS/node-minecraft-protocol/docs/API.md

 Called when an error occurs within the client.
 Takes an Error as parameter.

+### `noCredentials` event

+Emitted when client didn't supply credentials and server is in online mode (authenticating is required).

 ### `playerChat` event

 Called when a chat message from another player arrives.
 The emitted object contains: